GST calculator briefing SGST, CGST, IGST, GST calculation with an example, how the GST system works, comparison of GST and previous tax system

 How the System of SGST, CGST and IGST Works?

 The cascading effect of the previous tax system eradicated with the GST system.
-Sales within the state levied with both SGST and CGST.
-But outside the state, it is levied only with IGST.
+Sales within the state are levied with both SGST and CGST.
+Sales outside the state are levied only with IGST.
 So a taxpayer can easily claim the Input Tax Credit (ITC).
-To settle the tax payments between states in case of interstate trade, one not has to deal with the state government.
+To settle the tax payments between states in case of interstate trade, one has not to deal with the state government.
 That state directly approach the central government to claim the input credit of the trade.
 In the former case, VAT is levied on interstate sales.
 This VAT amount varies between states.
 Now in GST, only IGST levied that same tax amount among states.

 Here is the complete guide about GST.

-For example, if sales of product is done between districts of a state for Rs.1000.
-Here SGST and CGST will be applied.
+For example, if sales of product are done between districts of a state for Rs.1000, SGST and CGSTwill be applied.

 SGST – 5% = Rs.50, totally Rs.100 will be added to the cost.

-Then if the product sold to other state along with profit say for example Rs.1000.
-Total cost of the product is Rs.2100.
+Then if the product sold to other state along with profit, say for example, Rs.1000, the total cost of the product is Rs.2100.

 Now here IGST will be applied.

 IGST – 10% = Rs.210.